anchtun1212/wso2-integration/README.md

                   apictl init Petstore --oas https://petstore.swagger.io/v2/swagger.json
                   apictl init Petstore --oas petstore.yaml --definition definition.yaml --force=true
-                  In my case: apictl init FundingGate --oas fundinggate.yaml --definition fundinggate.yaml --force=true
+                  In my case: apictl init FundingGate --oas fundinggate.yaml --definition fundinggate.yaml --force=true When you initialize an API project using an OpenAPI specification, apictl will automatically read the OpenAPI definition and populate a certain set of configs in                     the API definition file, api.yaml.
+                  Info
+                  Flags:
+                  Optional :
+                  --definition or -d : Provide a YAML definition of API --oas : Provide an OpenAPI specification file/URL for the API --force or -f : To overwrite the directory and create the project